Free investment calculators — no signup required

 The Practical Verdict

-• Start with monthly SIP — it's simple, consistent, and the return difference is small.
+• For beginners choosing the best SIP frequency, start with monthly SIP — it's simple, consistent, and the return difference is small.

 • If your platform offers weekly SIP at zero extra cost — use weekly for small/mid-cap funds.